arcynicoletong/MO-IT101-Group1/MotorPHPayrollSystem/README.md

 - Cutoff 1: 1–15
 - Cutoff 2: 16–end of month
 - Monthly deductions are applied only on the 2nd cutoff.
-- Payroll runs from June–December 2024 only.
+- Payroll months and years are not hardcoded.
+The system scans the attendance data and computes from the earliest year present up to the current year; only months with attendance records are printed.

 ---